VistaVerseCommunity/VistaVerse-Guidlines/README.md

 • No Cyberstalking,  Cyberbullying: Cyberstalking, cyberbullying, doxing, or any form of online harassment is strictly prohibited.
 Do not attempt to obtain or distribute personal information to harm or intimidate others.

+• Personal Messages: Do not send personal messages without consent. do not cause problems in personal messages or the room, eg: causing drama, sharing misinformation or contributing to spreading rumors.

 • Follow Platform Rules: Adhere to any additional rules or terms of service set by the platform hosting the community.